Alain Orsoni: Paris division leader

-Ajaccio Brigade Leader and the Murder of Guy Orsoni
+Ajaccio Brigade leader; murder of Guy Orsoni

-Once returning to Corsica, Orsoni and his brother Guy Orsoni had become something of a folk hero in nationalist circles.
+Once returning to Corsica, Orsoni and his brother Guy Orsoni had become something akin to folk heroes in nationalist circles.
 His command in Paris and his role in the prison revolt of 1981 had gained him significant fame, and it didn't take much time before both of the Orsoni brothers had become brigade leaders in the FLNC.
 Orsoni had taken up the post of Ajaccio, and had begun coordinating most of the actions in Corse-du-Sud.

 On 17 June 1983, Alain and Guy Orsoni had met in the town of Sartène for an FLNC meeting.
 After parting ways, Guy Orsoni was kidnapped and murdered by members of the Valinco gang, a large mafia group at the time that was present throughout southern Corsica.
 Orsoni, as well as many Corsican nationalists, believe this was done in coordination with French government officials.
 This drove the FLNC, already at war with the French, to also begin a war with the Corsican mafia.
 On June 7, 1984, a year into the FLNC-mafia conflict, a commando in Ajaccio was assembled to break into a prison where Valinco gang members involved in the assassination of Guy Orsoni were being held and shoot them dead.
 Orsoni, overseeing the project from the sidelines, claimed it was "the greatest regret of his life" that he didn't attend personally.
 Meanwhile, Orsoni married Frédérique Campana, a lawyer, and together they had a son, named Guy in honour of Orsoni's deceased brother.
 Throughout the next four years, Orsoni balanced being a hardline guerrilla leader and a father to his son.

-On 21 January 1987, the FLNC’s political wing, the Muvimentu Corsu per l’Autodeterminazione (MCA), was banned by French authorities for “promotion of terrorism” after a scandal involving Bastia police led the MCA to call for nationalists to “be vigilant”.
+On 2 October 1983, Orsoni would participate in the creation of the Corsican Movement for Self-Determination (Muvimentu Corsu per l'Autodeterminazione, MCA), the political wing of the FLNC.
+He would be elected to the Corsican Assembly and become MCA president in March 1986.
+On 21 January 1987, the organization was banned by French authorities for "promotion of terrorism" after a scandal involving Bastia police led the MCA to call for nationalists to "be vigilant".
 After this, Orsoni was put in charge of creating the blueprints for a new political party for the organization.
 Orsoni’s creation and early leadership of A Cuncolta Naziunalista put him in even more of a powerful position within the FLNC, effectively running the organization.